 Cascade Springs Nature Preserve Trail

-Hike the stream-filled trails at Atlanta's Cascade Springs Nature Preserve to a beautiful waterfall and Civil War battle site.
+Hike Atlanta's Cascade Springs Nature Preserve to a beautiful waterfall, a moss-covered historic springhouse, and mounded earthworks from the Civil War battle of Utoy Creek.

-Inside Cascade Spring’s 120 acres of green space, hiking trails trek to a beautiful waterfall, through a wildlife-filled forest and past springs that feed the park’s many streams.
-The hilly forest is a retreat from the surrounding city and home to a number of hiking trails and wildlife, including deer, birds and turtles.
+But inside the park’s 120 acres of green space, a wide trail network explores a tumbling waterfall, a wildlife-filled forest, and trickling springs that feed the park’s many streams.
+The hilly forest is a retreat from the surrounding city, and home to wildlife including deer, birds, and turtles.

 Cascade Springs Nature Preserve: the hike

-The trail crests elevation on a ridge, Civil War earthworks faintly visible on the fern and ivy-filled forest floor.
+The trail crests elevation on a ridge.
+Civil War earthworks are faintly visible on the rolling forest floor, covered in a dense blanket of ferns and ivy.
 The hike turns right at a trail intersection on the ridge’s crest, hiking due east before turning left onto the northbound Terrace Trail.
 English Ivy drapes the landscape in deep emerald as the trail descends, passing an old building just before 1 mile.

 The hike meets the Spring Trail junction at just over 1 mile, turning right and trailing beside several small streams.
 The trail approaches a boulder-strewn valley, the sound of falling water amplifying through the forest, before meeting the Cascade Springs waterfall at 1.3 miles.
-The waterfall cascades under an often-busy bridge, English Ivy draping the large rock that terraces the falls’ three tumbling cascades.
+The waterfall cascades under an often-traffic-filled bridge, English ivy draping the large rock that terraces the falls’ three tumbling cascades.

 Departing the waterfall, the trail runs a boardwalk and follows the meandering banks of the creek westbound toward the trailhead, reaching the stone springhouse and park entrance at 1.6 miles and completing the hike.

-Note: Not all trail intersections are marked.
-GPS is recommended.
-Slippery rocks and fast moving water can be extremely dangerous!
+Note: Slippery rocks and fast moving water can be extremely dangerous!
 Do not climb, stand above, swim near, or jump from any waterfall.
 See more water safety tips.

 Cascade Springs Nature Preserve Trail: Directions & Details

 Free.
-The Cascade Springs Nature Preserve hours are limited, and gates are locked at closing time.
+The park's hours are limited, and gates are locked at closing time.

 Summer: Mon-Fri 7:30a - 3:00p, Sat-Sun 7:30a - 7:30p